 Business method patents are utility patents that claim processes related to the operation of a business, and that relate to the accuracy, yield, profitability, or performance of the business.
-Although the patent claims often recite software and/or a computer system, neither is required to be patentable.
-Courts have found that there is no statutory or policy basis for excluding a business method from statutory patentable subject matter if the claimed method is within the class of patentable subject matter (i.e., not an abstract idea) and is useful, novel, and non-obvious.
-These patents are important because any company that develops or acquires such a patent can stop others from using the patented business method, or charge a fee for others to use it.
+Courts have found that there is no statutory or policy basis for excluding, per se, a business method from statutory patentable subject matter if the claimed method is within the class of patentable subject matter (i.e., not an abstract idea) and is useful, novel, and non-obvious.
+These patents have been popular, especially under previous broad subject matter eligibility standards set forth in State Street, because any company that develops or acquires such a patent can stop others from using the patented business method, or charge a fee for others to use it.